Hemp & Cannabis Business Management

 The curriculum for the Bachelor of Science in Hemp and Cannabis Business Management at Stockton University is meticulously designed to provide a comprehensive and interdisciplinary education.

-The program is compromised of 128 credits, of which 80 credits are dedicated to core business management and hemp and cannabis-specific courses, ensuring a robust understanding of the industry’s operational, legal, and economic aspects.
+The program is comprised of 128 credits, of which 80 credits are dedicated to core business management and hemp and cannabis-specific courses, ensuring a robust understanding of the industry’s operational, legal, and economic aspects.
 The remaining 48 credits encompass interdisciplinary general studies, including courses in natural sciences, social sciences, arts, and humanities, fostering a well-rounded educational experience.

 Students will engage in hands-on learning through internships and experiential projects, gaining practical skills and industry insights.
 This curriculum not only equips students with specialized knowledge in hemp and cannabis but also develops critical thinking, ethical reasoning, and professional communication skills, preparing graduates for diverse and impactful careers in these emerging fields.